grpc/proposal/A86-xds-http-connect.md

 ## Rationale

-N/A
+Note that prior to this feature being enabled by default, gRPC will NACK a CDS resource that specifies the `Http11ProxyUpstreamTransport` transport socket.
+Users will need to upgrade their clients before their control plane starts sending CDS resources containing this transport socket.

 ## Implementation

+C-core implementation: grpc/grpc#37800

-Will be implemented in C-core, Java, and Go.
+Will also be implemented in Java and Go.